Many companies featured on Money advertise with us. Opinions are our own, but compensation and

 • Form 1098-T if you paid tuition expenses

-• records that prove you're eligible for certain deductions and credits
+• Records that prove you're eligible for certain deductions and credits

 Where to submit back taxes

-The IRS says you can "file your past due return the same way and to the same location where you would file an on-time return," though if you received an IRS notice you should follow its instructions.
+The IRS says you can "file your past due return the same way and to the same location where you would file an on-time return," though if you received an IRS notice you should follow its specific instructions.

 We've rounded up the best tax software programs here, but note that the fine print may be different for the current year than it is for back taxes.

-TaxAct will allow you to buy its software for 2020, but you can't start returns for 2016-2019 online.
-(Returns for 2015 and earlier aren't available online.)
-H&R Block also requires a software purchase for the year(s) in question, but it offers IRL options as well if you want to physically visit an office.
+H&R Block also requires a software purchase for the year(s) in question — you can’t do it online — but it offers IRL options as well if you want to physically visit an office.

 Check the status of your return